 Part 1: Family Photos Lists

-Family photos are a very important part of your wedding day.
-Taking family photos at your wedding will without a doubt be one of the most frustrating parts of your day, but, they’ll also be some of your most displayed photos.
+Family photo lists are a very important part of your wedding day.
+Taking family photos at your wedding will without a doubt be one of the most frustrating parts of your day, however, they’ll also be some of your most displayed photos.
 Taking these family photos doesn’t have to become a dreaded chore that takes hours away from you.
 Personally, I try to keep family photos to 30 minutes or less.
-Because of this, a list is very important and a bit of prior planning will go a long way.
+Because of this, family photo lists are a very important!
+A bit of prior planning will go a long way.

-When making your list it’s important that you write it out personally.
+When making your family photo lists it’s important that you write it out personally.
 Try to avoid the generic photo lists that you find online.
-Often these lists have 40+ combinations, many of which don’t pertain to you, and sometimes they even leave out important ones you may want.
+Often these lists have 40+ combinations, many of which don’t pertain to you, and sometimes they leave out important photos that you may want.
 Because every family is different and has different dynamics between members, its nearly impossible to have something thats one-list-fits-all.
 I don’t want to call out a grandparents photo if they are no longer with us.
 Likewise, I don’t want to refer to ‘mom and dad’ in a photo if they are divorced (and perhaps remarried) and don’t want to be photographed together.
-This is why a list helps tremendously!
+This is why family photo lists help tremendously!

-Here is a (generic) sample list that would keep family photos within reason:
+Here is a (generic) family photo list that would keep family photos within reason:

 - B+G+ Bride’s grandparents on mother’s side